 At Springfield Academy, we believe that our children need a curriculum that promotes ambition and aspiration, through purposeful and rich experiences that broadens their perspectives on life.
 We know that our children need a curriculum that embeds knowledge, expands vocabulary and captures their imagination.
 We ensure that our curriculum provides the vital inspiration and challenge to give our children the confidence to choose and own their future.
 If you want any further information on the curriculum contact the school here.

 “The power of imagination is the ultimate creative power.
 While knowledge defines what we currently know and understand, imagination points to all we might yet discover and create…”

-We are proud of the changes we have made to our curriculum and of the achievements and progress our children are making.
+We are excited about the changes we have made to our curriculum topics and proud of the achievements and progress our children are making.

 Our curriculum is designed to allow the children of Springfield to live the school motto: